The Guardian - Protection Dogs

 If you haven’t read any of the other pages and blogs on this site, this blog is a little bit about me to give you some grounding:

-An achievement that I am very proud of is that ‘Norwich Dog Training School’ has been ‘Best Three Rated’ in Norwich for 2023, 2024, 2025 and 2026.
-It’s quite amazing, when you think that the business is part-time, and we don’t employ any sub-contractors or third party trainers.
-Neither do we advertise on Facebook or any other portals or use any ‘pay for views’ or even ‘pay for reviews’ to generate business.
-The business generated is solely down to word of mouth and this website.
-Unlike many of our competitors, we believe in offering a personal service with no ambition to expand, as we enjoy training dogs and the services we offer – and simply do not want to get bogged down with employing others just to make more money – after all this is just greed.
+An achievement that I am very proud of is that, ‘Norwich Dog Training School’ has been ‘Best Three Rated’ in Norwich for 2023, 2024, 2025 and 2026.
+It’s quite amazing, especially when you remember that the business is part-time, and we don’t employ any sub-contractors or third party trainers.
+Neither do we advertise on Facebook or other portals or use any ‘pay for views’ or even the very dubious ‘pay for reviews’ to generate business.
+The business generated is down to solely word of mouth and this website.

 Protection Dogs